The List

 3 Oct 2025 - 3 Oct 2025

 A unique interplay between music, visuals and augmented reality, blurring the boundaries between the virtual and physical, by Jack Warne--GAUNT.
 Augmenting the Void - ULCY” is an innovative audiovisual performance conceived by multi-disciplinary artist Jack Warne--GAUNT.
 Central to the performance are four large-scale paintings by Warne, each harbouring hidden looping memories beneath their surface.
 These ‘loops’ are brought to life through a performer utilising a custom-built augmented reality system, crafted in partnership with artist Alistair McClymont.
 Concrete Voids, conceived by Southbank Centre Sound Technician Tony Birch, is a custom-built system of over 80 hidden speakers, turning the Queen Elizabeth Hall into a 3D sound instrument.
 It allows artists to manipulate sound throughout the space, creating rich, immersive experiences.
+The ticket price includes a £2 venue restoration levy.
 Presented by Southbank Centre.
 This is an 14+ event

 London Sinfonietta & Marius Neset